 Once a player has teed off, the partners strike the ball alternately until the hole is completed.
 Therefore, if it is Player As turn to hit from the tee, Player B will bit the second shot, Player A the third and so on until holed out.

 Note that if either player incurs a penalty stroke, it does not alter the order of play.
 For instance if Player A hits out of bounds off the tee, it is then Player B's turn (hitting 3 off the tee).
-This includes the playing of a provisional ball (eg Player B would hit the provisional ball).
+This includes the playing of a provisional ball (e.g. Player B would hit the provisional ball).

-Scoring is identical to the simple method used for Stroke Play and the card should show both gross and net scores after handicap deduction.
+Scoring is identical to the simple method used for Stroke Play and the card should show individual hole gross and the totaled gross and net scores after handicap deduction.
 The team's handicap is half the aggregate of both partners' handicaps.
 Both players' handicaps must be recorded on the card.

 If any holes aren’t completed (for any reason) and no score recorded the team is disqualified as with stroke competitions.

 The team completing the course in the least number of strokes is the winner.

 Sample Score card shown below.